Our Story

 • Integration through storytelling and community return

-It is a deliberate container where young people are asked to slow down, take responsibility, and begin to see themselves as contributors rather than consumers, as providers rather than takers, and as co-participants in healthy relationships with themselves, the land, and other people.
+It is a deliberate container where young men are asked to slow down, take responsibility, learn accountability, and begin to see themselves as contributors rather than consumers — as men in relationship with themselves, with each other, their communities, and with the land.

-The Walker School of the Wild Foundation exists to make this work accessible — including to families who would not otherwise be able to afford it.
+Walker School of the Wild Foundation exists to make this work accessible, including to families and young men who could not otherwise afford it.
 Donations support:

 • Safety-trained staff and mentors